May 14, 2026

 Limitations

-The tool requires extensive setup before it works reliably.
+The tool requires a meaningful setup before it works reliably.
 You'll spend time configuring settings, training the software on your voice, and adjusting workflows to match your needs.
-Additionally, because Superwhisper uses local models or cheap cloud-based models, their speed and accuracy are lower than other tools.
+Because Superwhisper processes audio locally or through cloud models, latency typically runs 1-2 seconds, and transcription tends to be more raw compared to dedicated AI dictation tools.

 Bottom Line